Learning Interpretable Models with Causal Guarantees: Learning Causal Interpretable Models

-Letting $p(x)$ be the empirical distribution over covariates $x\in\X$, we show below that $q_p$ is a good candidate for $\D_0$.
-In particular, with this choice, we can prove a bound on $\epsPehe$ analogous to Theorem~\ref{thm:cr}.

-Given an observational dataset $\DF$, our algorithm (shown in Algorithm~\ref{alg:main}) first uses the causal representations approach to learn an oracle model $f^*$ based on $\DF$ that has provable guarantees on $\epsPehe$ (the subroutine $\text{LearnCR}$).
-Then, our algorithm constructs the distribution $\D_0=q_p$, where $p$ is the empirical distribution of covariates in $\DF$.
+\end{definition} In other words, the random variables $(X,T)$ have joint distribution $q_p$ if $X\sim p(x)$, $T\sim\text{Bernoulli}(1/2)$, and $X$ and $T$ are independent.
+Letting $p(x)$ be the empirical distribution over covariates $x\in\X$, then $q_p$ is a good choice for $\D_0$.
+In particular, our algorithm (summarized in Algorithm~\ref{alg:main}) uses the distribution $\D_0=q_p$, where $p$ is the empirical distribution of covariates in $\DF$.
 Next, our algorithm uses $f^*$ to label the points in $\D_0$, producing a dataset $\D_{f^*}$; this step amounts to using $f^*$ to label the unobserved counterfactual for each covariate $x_i$ in $\DF$.
 Finally, our algorithm runs the interpretable learning algorithm $\A$ on the training set $\D_{f^*}$, and returns the result $\hat f=\A(\D_{f^*})$.
+As we show in Section~\ref{sec:theory}, with the choice $\D_0=q_p$, we can prove a bound on $\epsPehe$.